mugil02/SparkandPython/README.md

 ### Fare Analysis

 In the `fare_analysis` section, we analyze fare-related information.
-This includes studying fare amounts in relation to trip attributes and identifying any anomalies or noteworthy trends in the fare data.
+This includes studying fare amounts in relation to trip attributes for noteworthy trends in the fare data.

 ### Demand Prediction

 The `demand_prediction` section involves predicting taxi demand based on historical data.
-We build a predictive model using Spark to anticipate high-demand areas and times, which can provide valuable insights for taxi service optimization.
+We build a predictive model using Spark to anticipate passenger counts in the next hour, which can provide valuable insights for taxi service optimization.